Bringing Your Face in Harmony with Your Spirit

-Facial Rejuvenation Surgery is the primary focus of Dr. Cook’s practice.
-He has performed several thousand facial procedures in his career and has combined fat transfer with structural lifting for over 25 years.
+Dr. Cook has extensive experience having performed several thousand facelift procedures in his career and has combined fat transfer with structural lifting for over 25 years.

-Dr. Cook’s technique to facial rejuvenation addresses the four key areas of facial rejuvenation all in one procedure: structure, volume, expression, and surface.
+Dr. Cook’s technique to facelift surgery addresses the four key areas of facial rejuvenation: structure, volume, expression, and surface.

-Dr. Cook has developed an approach for facelift surgery that allows most patients to have surgery under local anesthesia.
-He has lectured at national and international meetings about his approach to facial rejuvenation under local anesthesia.
+Dr. Cook’s surgical approach allows most patients to have a facelift under local anesthesia.
+He has lectured at national and international meetings about this technique.

-Dr. Cook’s work in facial rejuvenation surgery is based on naturalism: the surgery should make you look more like you, rather than like someone else.
+Dr. Cook’s surgical philosophy is rooted in naturalism: facelift surgery should make you look more like you, rather than like someone else.

 Education and Credentials

 See the difference experience makes.
 Scroll through before and afters in the photo carousel of facelift patients treated by Dr. Cook and his team.

 Get Beautiful, Natural Looking Facelift Results from Dr. John Cook in Chicago and Winnetka